the-hempcoin-foundation/SilentDragon/README.md

 # Installation

-Head over to the releases page and grab the latest installers or binary. https://github.com/MyHush/SilentDragon/releases
+Head over to the releases page and grab the latest installers or binary.
+XXXX

-## hushd
+## thcd

-SilentDragon needs a Hush full node running hushd.
-If you already have a hushd node running, SilentDragon will connect to it.
+HempPay needs a Hush full node running.
+If you already have a full node running, this wallet will connect to it.

-If you don't have one, SilentDragon will start its embedded hushd node.
+If you don't have one, HempPay will start its embedded hushd node.

 Additionally, if this is the first time you're running SilentDragon or a hushd daemon, SilentDragon will find Sapling params (~50 MB) and configure `HUSH3.conf` for you.